View the Executive Summary for this brief.

 When we calculate our taxes, we usually consider taxes in terms of how much money we will need to pay.
-But this thinking doesn’t include all the indirect costs that taxes impose.
-After the 2017 Tax Cut and Jobs Act (TCJA) went into effect, the number of lines of required information on the 1040 forms was reduced from 79 to 23.
-The number of hours Americans spent “recordkeeping, learning about the law, filling out the required forms and schedules, and submitting information to the Internal Revenue Service (IRS)” dropped from almost 9 million in 2016 to around 8 billion in 2018, saving almost $2 billion annually.
+But this thinking doesn’t include all the indirect costs that taxes impose, such as the number of hours Americans spend recordkeeping, learning about the law, filling out the required forms and schedules, and submitting information to the Internal Revenue Service (IRS).
+According to research from the American Action Forum (AAF), filing taxes requires 8 billion hours of paperwork.
+This is the equivalent of 25 hours per person, or 54 hours per taxpayer, meaning the average working American spends about a week preparing taxes.

 How much time or money have you spent to fill out your tax return?